What is WordPress DDoS Attack? 7 Ways To Protect Your Website From DDoS Attacks

 A CDN or Content Delivery Network service creates cache copies of your websites and stores them on their servers.
 These servers are distributed globally.
 Even though CDN focuses on loading speed and optimization, it can also protect your WordPress website from DDoS attacks.
 Most of the leading web hosts do provide CDN integration with their hosting plans by default; if not you might have to set it up manually.

-The CDN will make sure that the origin server will be intact and never be breached in a DDoS attack.
-When the traffic increases, the CDN reroutes the traffic to its other servers spread across the globe.
+The CDN will ensure that the origin server is intact and never breached in a DDoS attack.
+When traffic increases, the CDN reroutes it to its other servers spread across the globe.
 CDNs are designed to handle high traffic.

 Some of the leading CDN service providers are Cloudflare and Sucuri and Fastly.